deoktr/ansible/roles/bastion/README.md

 - `bastion_to_port` port that are allowed to be tunneling, default: `22`
 - `bastion_to_ip` a list of IP or IP ranges thtat will be allowed to be tunneling, default: `local_net`
+- `bastion_jump_users` a list of usernames that should be able to proxyjump
+- `bastion_jump_group_gid` name of the group to allow users to proxyjump
+- `bastion_jump_group_name` name of the group to allow users to proxyjump, default: sshjump

 ## How to